elastic/terraform-google-edot-cloud-forwarder/modules/artifact-registry/README.md

 # Artifact Registry Submodule

-This submodule creates a private Google Artifact Registry repository and manages ECF Docker images for improved reliability.
+This submodule creates a private Google Artifact Registry repository and manages ECF Docker images for improved reliability and security.

 ## Purpose

-- Immutable snapshots: Creates immutable copies of ECF images to protect against upstream changes.
+- Immutable snapshots: Creates immutable copies of ECF images to protect against upstream changes
-- Availability: Eliminates dependency on external registries (Docker Hub rate limits, outages).
+- Availability: Eliminates dependency on external registries (Docker Hub rate limits, outages)
+- Security: Provides private image storage with controlled access
+- Performance: Regional image storage for faster container startup

 ## Usage

 This submodule is automatically used by the parent module when:
 - `force_ecf_artifact_registry = true`, or
-- The source `image` is from a public registry (not already in Artifact Registry).
+- The source `image` is from a public registry (not already in Artifact Registry)

+## Resources Created

+- Google Artifact Registry repository
+- Service accounts for registry access
+- IAM bindings for least-privilege access
+- Docker image pull, tag, and push operations

 ## Cleanup Policy

 - Automatically keeps the 3 most recently used images
 - Removes older images to control storage costs

+## Technical Reference

+The following sections provide detailed technical information about this submodule's requirements, resources, inputs, and outputs.

 <!-- BEGIN_TF_DOCS -->
 #### Requirements